amiralimollaei/amiralimollaei.github.io/_posts/2025-01-07-creating-a-database-of-minecraft-skins-with-ai.md

 # media_subpath:
 ---

-I passed 197k minecraft skins to a VLM to describe them in varying levels of detail, this dataset has various AI applications that I'll mention layer.
+I passed 197k minecraft skins to a VLM (Vision Language Model) to describe them in varying levels of detail, this dataset has various AI applications that I'll mention layer.

 ## Problem 1: AI Does Not Understand Skin Files
 If you upload a Minecraft skin to chatgpt and ask for a description of it, it probably wouldn't do it very well.